zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 `~/ADT-Lemma-Discovery/build_table4.py` script in the Docker image as follows:

+##### Config File

+* We use config file in json format to describe the source file, assertion file, output directory and details arguments for each benchmark.
+There are two config files:
+  + `config/table4.config` for reviewers to run consistent inference and weakening inference by themselvies, the output directory of it is empty.
+  + As the weakening inference may take several hours, we provides our consistent inference and weakening inference result under the output directory of `config/result_table4.config` as some command takes serveral hours to run.
+Don't use this config file do inference which will corrupt the saved expirement result.

 ##### Running All Benchmarks

 * `python3 build_table4.py consistent config/table4.config` finds consistent specification